MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 # Manage external table roles

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the roles they're assigned.
 On external tables, the only security role is `admins`.
-External table `admins` have the ability to view, modify, and remove the external table and external table entities.
+External table `admins` have the ability to view, modify, and remove the external table.

 In this article, you'll learn how to use management commands to [view existing admins](#view-existing-admins) as well as [add and remove admins](#add-and-remove-admins) on external tables.

 > [!NOTE]
-> You must be a Database Admin or an External Table Admin to control external table access.
+> You must be an AllDatabasesAdmin, a Database Admin, or an External Table Admin to control external table access.
 For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## View existing admins